waku-org/nwaku/docs/tutorial/dingpu.md

 > TODO (2023-05-24): Deprecate or fix

 *NOTE: Some of these addresses might change.
-To get the latest, please see `curl -s https://fleets.status.im | jq '.fleets["wakuv2.test"]'`*
+To get the latest, please see `curl -s https://fleets.status.im | jq '.fleets["waku.test"]'`*

 ## Basic chat usage